Sunshine Fest 2025

 Room 256, 2nd floor

 Challenges and promises of technology, including more efficient searches, retrieval, and redaction.
 This panel highlights the work of the contributors for this year’s fifth annual Americans for Prosperity Foundation symposium.
-To be streamed live and recorded on Zoom (link to come).
+Streamed live and recorded, available on YouTube).

 • Ryan Mulvey, Americans for Prosperity Foundation (moderator)